BrianLusina/PythonSnips/algorithms/stack/minimum_string_length_after_removing_substrings/README.md

 Input: s = "ABFCACDB"
 Output: 2
 Explanation: We can do the following operations:
-- Remove the substring "ABFCACDB", so s = "FCACDB".
+- Remove the substring "AB", so s = "FCACDB".
-- Remove the substring "FCACDB", so s = "FCAB".
+- Remove the substring "CD", so s = "FCAB".
-- Remove the substring "FCAB", so s = "FC".
+- Remove the substring "AB", so s = "FC".
 So the resulting length of the string is 2.
 It can be shown that it is the minimum length that we can obtain.
 ```